mienaikoe/ziyu/Chapters/Chapter4.md

   The train came rumbling in with its engines and brakes humming with electrical blood.
 Thi called again, "Train to Shaki.
 Stops in Thina, Rudjan Ara, Rudjan Ulu, Yansha, Shaki Harbor, Shaki Central," and we fell into a tighter line against the wall.

-  "Excuse me, could you help me into the train?"
+  "Excuse me, would you help a cripple?"

   Behind me was a older man with a splinted leg.
 He looked up me with a smile that I had to return, and I leant my hand to him to climb the steps into the carriage.